KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 Examples of acceptable uses:

--   Confirm success of \"critical\" transactions
+-   Confirm success of "critical" transactions
 -   Indicate completion of background tasks

 Example of wrong uses: